 The difference in our holographic universe is that we can touch, feel, smell and taste.

-One of our less controversial theories of the universe but one that is no less strange is the String Theory.
+One of our less controversial but no less strange theories of the universe is the String Theory.
 This too takes into consideration the dimensions of space and time.
 But String Theory posits that our universe is just a tiny part of a much larger multi-universe.
 This multi-universe is nine-dimensional, but we can only see three dimensions.

 Furthermore, our universe would appear flat, like a sheet of paper.
 This means that other universes could lie below us or on top, they could differ along the lines of time, space, or size.
 What this suggests is that every universe is different to ours.